Tips & tricks: Driving in winter

 Your car should have winter tyres fitted by the time the first snow falls at the latest, and preferably before: winter tyres are recommended between October and Easter.
 In Austria and Italy, they are even mandatory.
 Drivers who drive on summer tyres in snowy and icy conditions are not only putting themselves at great risk, but also all other road users.
 Apart from that, insurance companies will not cover you if it is clear that winter tyres could have prevented an accident.

 With winter tyres, it is important that the tread has the required depth.
 The regulations in the different countries can vary considerably.
-Anyone going on a skiing holiday to Austria, for example, must be travelling with tyres that have a tread depth of at least four millimetres.
+Anyone going on a ski holiday to Austria, for example, must be travelling with tyres that have a tread depth of at least four millimetres.
 However, this tread depth is also recommended regardless of the country.

-Windscreen wipers, lights, battery & co.
+Windscreen wipers, lights, battery & such

 Always clear the car